Shahu II of Kolhapur

-Shahu II (born 7 January 1948) is considered to be the 12th descendant of Shivaji and the great-grandson of Shahu I of Kolhapur and the son and heir to Shahaji II of Kolhapur.
+Shahu II (born 7 January 1948) is considered to be the 12th descendant of Chhatrapati Shivaji Maharaj and the great-grandson of Shahu I of Kolhapur and the son and heir to Shahaji II of Kolhapur.
 He is the current Member of Parliament in Lok Sabha from Kolhapur constituency and is a member Indian National Congress.
 He studied at the Bishop Cotton School, Bangalore and later on graduated from the Indore Christian College in 1967 with History, Economics and English literature.
 He became the ceremonial Maharaja of Kolhapur in 1962.

 Family

 On 9 March 1970, he married Yadnaseniraje, from the Pawar family of Mangsuli.
 Their elder son Sambhaji was born in 1971 and the younger son Maloji in 1976.
 Sambhaji has done his MBA and has married Sanyogeetaraje and have a son named Shahaji.
 Maloji has done his B.A and has married Madhurimaraje and have a daughter and son named Yashashwini and Yashraj respectively.
-Yashashwini has graduated from Regent's University, London and is currently studying in the Columbia University, New York, US.
+Yashashwini has graduated from Regent's University, London and is currently studying at Columbia University, New York, US.
 Sambhaji was nominated to the Rajyasabha and Maloji had represented Kolhapur in the Vidhansabha of Maharashtra.